Transaction Flow

 Streaming Delivery

-Section titled “Streaming Delivery”RAMP v1.0 adds DELIVERY_METHOD_STREAMING for real-time resource access (WebSocket, SSE, HLS, Icecast).
+Section titled “Streaming Delivery”RAMP supports DELIVERY_METHOD_STREAMING for real-time resource access (WebSocket, SSE, HLS, Icecast).
 The signed URL points to a streaming endpoint.
 Stream mechanics (heartbeat, reconnection, concurrent connection limits) are managed by the provider, not the RAMP protocol.

 Session lifecycle: